-The schematic depicts a typical installation of a Pall POU Gaskleen® Purifier for inert gas service.
-Additional gas lines and valves (to be supplied by end user) will be necessary for service with gases that require conditioning of the purification material before use.
+The schematic includes a Pall Gaskleen® Top Mount Purifier and is condensed to include only the components needed for its use in inert gas service.
+Additional gas lines and valves will be necessary for service with gases that require conditioning of the purification material before use.
 A pressure relief device and a temperature limiter are required in the pipeline to protect the assembly from over-pressurization and over-heating.
-Piping supports within 12 inches (305 mm) of the purifier connections are required (Note: the purifier nozzles are designed to support the purifier's weight only).
-Traffic, wind, earthquake, and transport (other than standard shipping of the component) stability loadings have not been considered for this product.
+The schematic depicts a typical design.
+Alternate system arrangements are acceptable.